Principles of the Remuneration Policy

 Furthermore, in line with regulatory legislation and international market best practices, no variable remuneration is paid to non-executive directors.

 The Remuneration Policy for the Chairman of the Board of Directors provides for the payment of a fixed annual remuneration determined based on comparative analyses with similar national and international figures.
 Like all Directors without executive powers, the Chairman does not participate in the short- and medium/long-term incentive plans.
-For this figure, the Remuneration Policy of Assicurazioni Generali also provides for the allocation of some benefits such as, for example, insurance coverage for death and total permanent disability from injury or illness, as well as health care and the availability of a Company car with driver for both private and business use.
+For this figure, the Remuneration Policy of Assicurazioni Generali also provides for the allocation of some benefits such as, for example, insurance coverage for death and total permanent disability from injury or illness, as well as health care and the availability of Company car with driver and for mixed use.

 SUPERVISORY BODY